markand/irccd/INSTALL.md

 - `JS`: set to 1 or 0 to disable Javascript (default: 1).
 - `DEBUG`: set to 1 or 0 to build with debug symbols and optimizations disabled (default: 0).
+- `USER`: user to use for transport and init scripts (default: nobody).
+- `GROUP`: group to use for transport and init scripts (default: nobody).

 You can tweak the installation directories by changing the following variables (note: all paths must be absolute):